MUSA-620-Fall-2019/course-materials/syllabus.md

 ### Office hours

 **Nick**:

 - 6-8pm, Mondays
 - Remotely via Google Hangouts (nicholas.adam.hand@gmail.com).
 - Easiest by appointment, so please send me an email if you'd like to chat.

+**Chloe**:

+- Tuesdays, 2-4pm
+- On campus in EC 226

 ### Course Websites